 Try It!
 Deploy and Demo an InterSystems IRIS Sharded Cluster

 Deploy a basic sharded cluster in a public cloud using InterSystems Cloud Manager (ICM).ICM is an automated command-line tool that makes it easy to provision infrastructure in the cloud and deploy InterSystems IRIS and other services on the provisioned nodes.
 ICM takes care of all the needed InterSystems IRIS configuration, so if you specify a sharded cluster, the cluster is ready to use when deployment is complete.

 Create three sharded tables from the same data using different shard keys and observe the different distributions of the rows across the shards on the data nodes.The shard key is the field or fields used to determine which rows of a sharded table are stored on which shards.
 By default, the RowID is used as the shard key, and this distribution is the most effective approach for most sharded tables because it offers the best guarantee of an even distribution of data and allows the most efficient parallel data loading.
 There is one case, however, in which a user-defined key can be beneficial.
 When you shard two large tables that are frequently joined in queries on the field or fields used to join them, the rows to be joined are stored on the same shards, and a join can be executed locally on each shard rather than across the shards, providing a significant performance boost.
 This is called a cosharded join.

 Run the same query on all three sharded tables to demonstrate that the distribution of rows across shards is entirely transparent to the query.

-These instructions assume you have an InterSystems IRIS sharding license and access to InterSystems software downloads.
+These instructions assume you have InterSystems IRIS sharding licenses and access to InterSystems software downloads.

-To see how a sharded cluster partitions a sharded table across the shards based on the shard key you use, you are going to connect to the shard master and take the following steps:
+To see how a sharded cluster partitions a sharded table across the shards on the data nodes based on the shard key you use, you are going to connect to the cluster and take the following steps:

 Create and populate a small nonsharded table.